Bed Bug Steamer

-Selecting the right steamer:
+Selecting the right steamer.

 Whichever steamer you choose for bed bugs, make sure that you don’t give up!
-It takes more than one application and the steamer alone will not get this job done; it’s a weapon in the war against these blood suckers!
+It takes more than one application, and the steamer alone will not get this job done; it’s a weapon in the war against these bloodsuckers!

-Here is a real life success story on how a visitor got rid of bed bugs using a steamer!
-Thank you “Never Gonna Get Bit Again” for sharing!
+Here is a real-life success story on how a visitor got rid of bed bugs using a steamer!
+Thank you, “Never Gonna Get Bit Again”, for sharing!

 I discovered 10 bites on my leg on March 20th.
 Because of the infestations in the area of town in which I work, I am no stranger to bed bugs and their habits.
-I work as a bartender at a hotel in the inner city, and we have problems with bed bugs in the rooms upstairs, so I had already done much research on these little pests.
+I work as a bartender at a hotel in the inner city, and we have problems with bed bugs in the rooms upstairs, so I have already done much research on these little pests.

 Here are the steps I have taken: